CDP use cases: From marketing and CRM to the enterprise

 The truth is, companies of all sizes face many of the same problems when it comes to interacting with current and potential customers.

-No matter how big or small, every business must contend with the challenges of today’s digital world, where customers find what they want through Google searches, online reviews, and social media posts.
+No matter how big or small, every business must contend with the challenges of today’s digital world, where customers find what they want through Google searches, AI searches online reviews, and social media posts.

 With the right CRM, you can deliver on your brand promise and create, build, and sustain long-term relationships with your customers.

-Whether it’s the company’s website, telephone, social media pages, email, or live chat, customer data insights become priceless nuggets that help close deals, boost sales, and delight loyal shoppers.
+Whether it’s the company’s website, telephone, social media pages, email, or live chat, customer data insights become priceless data points that help close deals, boost sales, and win loyal shoppers.

 Very small businesses may start out taking care of CRM through Excel spreadsheets or some other manual system.
-Over time, though, this becomes unsustainable for most.
-Not only is it time consuming, but the data may be inaccurate and doesn’t integrate with other systems a small business might use, such as accounting.
+Over time, this becomes unsustainable for most.
+Not only is it time consuming, but the data may be inaccurate and doesn’t integrate with other systems a small business might use, like accounting.

 The type of CRM system you choose for your business will depend on the features and extension you need beyond the core CRM functionality.